mjy/presentations/2020/tdwg_poster/README.md

 # TDWG_2020 Poster

 Code, data, and experiments generated while building the poster.
+See the git log for exact timing about the state of the code at submission.
+There was post-submission cleaning/organizing and documentation.

 # Layout